 Last week we talked about how nourishing stock or broth is the foundation of a traditional diet and should be consumed regularly.

 Why?
 In addition to being rich with minerals, broth contains gelatin which aids digestion and helps the body more fully use protein.
-People on the GAPS diet are urged to learn What's The Difference Between Stock And Broth, learn how to make beef bone broth, what to do with bitter broth, and to eat a cup of broth a day.
+People on the GAPS diet are urged to learn What’s The Difference Between Stock And Broth, learn how to make beef bone broth, what to do with bitter broth, and to eat a cup of broth a day.

 That’s a little bit hard to do.
 For one thing, it is hard to find interesting and appetizing ways to get it in without drinking it straight.
 Don’t worry about that, though — Mindy and I and lots of commenters help you overcome that hurdle in last week’s post: 8 Ways To Get That Stock In (Without Drinking It Straight).